Nomadic Backpacker

 Above: The rain comes down.
 Note the guide suitable attired for the rainy season, caped-up and with umbrella.

-View of Acatenango
+Below: View of Acatenango

 The lava field extends 5km down the mountain as seen through the rain:

-Hiking Pacaya Volcano - Difficulty
+Hiking Pacaya Volcano - Is it Difficult?

 The very short 3km hike has been rated as 'moderate'.
 I would say that this is a fair rating.
 Bloggers (and fellow my hikers all half my age) have reported the hike as 'hard' which is complete bollocks.
 The difficulty arises when people arrive in Antigua from much lower altitudes and attempt to go hiking at 2500m asl without any time for adjustment.